Stuart Burglary Defense Lawyers

 Burglary is a serious crime with harsh penalties.
 Most states, especially Florida, can be ruthless when prosecuting burglary offenses.
 Luckily, our firm is relentless in the courtroom and can apply hard-hitting tactics to negotiate for the penalties of your case to be minimized or dismissed.

-Attorney Adam Less can employ defenses such as:
+Our attorneys can employ defenses such as:

 - Lack of intent to commit a crime after entering the property